 For many organisations, the price can be fully justified.
-Most of the cost can be attributed to the time and manpower it takes to customise the solution to your exact needs and requirements, and then deploying it throughout your company.
+Most of the cost can be attributed to the time and people power it takes to customise the solution to your exact needs and requirements, and then deploy it throughout your company.

-For SMBs, a standard CRM solution will arguably be the best best.
+For SMBs, a standard CRM solution will arguably be the best choice.
 With a lower price point, it’s a good option for increasing sales in a smaller organisation.